urbushey/ai-tools-for-pm/README.md

 - Upload your own press releases to see how they sound to an outsider

 ### Bug Reporting
-**My setup**: [Gemini Live]((https://gemini.google/overview/gemini-live/) - screen share me clicking through our UI to generate a bug report and throw it into slack.
+**My setup**: [Gemini Live](https://gemini.google/overview/gemini-live/) - screen share me clicking through our UI to generate a bug report and throw it into Shortcut/JIRA.
 Also works with ChatGPT (upload the video after the fact and give it a prompt).
 Wish Claude had this feature.
 **Examples**:

 - Screen record a bug, have AI write up the reproduction steps